orchest/orchest/docs/source/fundamentals/jobs.md

 You can find the step UUIDs in the pipeline file (e.g. `main.orchest`), pipelines are regular JSON files.

-(running-a-job)=
+(running-a-parametrized-job)=

-## Running a job
+### Running a parametrized job

-Make sure you have read the previous section on how to parametrize your pipeline.
-With jobs you get to run the same pipeline for different parameter values.
-For now you can think of it as a [grid search](https://scikit-learn.org/stable/modules/grid_search.html), i.e. looping over all combinations of values for different parameters.
-To run a job:
+The procedure to run a parametrized job is very similar to running a job without any parameters.
+Once you have followed any of the procedures above to parametrize your pipeline:

 1. Make sure you have defined some parameters or you will only be able to schedule the pipeline as is.
 2. Click on _Jobs_ in the left menu pane.
-3. Click the "+" sign to configure your job.
+3. Click the _+ Create job_ button to configure your job.
 4. Choose a _Job name_ and the _Pipeline_ you want to run the job for.
 5. Your default set of parameters are pre-loaded.
 By clicking on the values a JSON editor opens, allowing you to add additional values you would like the pipeline to run for.